Joe Jones (singer): Death

+Sexual misconduct allegations

 In 2021, the Dixie Cups' Rosa Lee Hawkins revealed that she had been sexually abused by Jones, but has not let the painful memory sour her love of singing with The Dixie Cups.
 "We love what we do and that's coming from our heart.
 When we walk onstage to perform, we leave him behind.
 We leave his memory behind.
 The only time we talk about him is if somebody calls and says they want to do an interview.
 We know Joe is a so-and-so, but we have to realize it was him that, as they say, discovered us on that talent show, so that's all he deserves.
 He stole from us.
 We got one royalty check.
 I think it was $423 apiece."